-Phoenician International Limited (the "Company") was incorporated in Cayman Islands with limited liability.
+Phoenician International Limited (the "Company") was incorporated in the Cayman Islands with limited liability.
 The address of its registered office is PO Box 472, Harbour Place, 2nd Floor, 103 South Church Street, George Town, Grand Cayman, KY1-1106, Cayman Islands.
-The Company's shares are listed on National Stock Exchange of Australia Limited (the "NSX") on 12 October 2022.
+The Company's shares are listed on National Stock Exchange of Australia Limited (the "NSX").